 In 2016, we launched the CLI Solutions Group to deliver additional training and instructional tools to public and private programs, allowing us to better serve our stakeholders.

-The mission of the Children's Learning Institute is to create a quality learning environment for all children through classroom curriculum, teacher mentoring, clinical programs and applied research.
+The mission of the Children's Learning Institute is to advance learning and health outcomes for all children through public and private partnerships in research, resource development, clinical programs, and service delivery.

 The Children’s Learning Institute (CLI) started in 1996 as the Department of Developmental Pediatrics with a staff of 25 people and was housed within the University of Texas Health Science Center at Houston.
 In 2003, The University of Texas Board of Regents formally combined two nationally recognized educational research centers that had grown within the department—the Center for Academic and Reading Skills and the Center for Improving the Readiness of Children for Learning and Education—and named the new organization the Children’s Learning Institute.